citp/privacy-policy-historical/a/ag/agi/agilitycms.com.md

-> *The following text is extracted and transformed from the agilitycms.com privacy policy that was archived on 2008-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509125215id_/http%3A//www.agilitycms.com/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the agilitycms.com privacy policy that was archived on 2008-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081224000919id_/http%3A//www.agilitycms.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# Agility | Privacy Policy
+# Agility CMS - Privacy Policy

 Agility has created this privacy statement to demonstrate its firm commitment to privacy.
 Agility takes your privacy seriously.
 Our goal in collecting personal information is to provide you with the best and most useful content and services.
 The following discloses the information gathering and dissemination practices for this Web site: [www.agilitycms.com](http://www.agilitycms.com/)